Paramedic, EMT, and AEMT Job Market

 Here is a brief overview of the current EMS job market.

-EMTs, AEMTs, paramedics, and NEMTs all play a critical role in patient care and improving the health of our communities, but, there are some unique differences between these career paths.
+EMTs, AEMTs, and paramedics all play a critical role in patient care and improving the health of our communities, but, there are some unique differences between these career paths.

 One of the largest differences between these professions is training.
 To qualify as an emergency medical technician (EMT), you must complete 120 to 150 hours of specialized training.
 Paramedics must complete EMT training as well as a 2-year course that includes an additional 1,200 to 1,800 hours of education and practice.